-A NIDRR Disability and Rehabilitation Research Project (DRRP)
+A NIDILRR Disability and Rehabilitation Research Project (DRRP)

 Principal Investigator: Jon Sanford

-Co-Investigators: Fran Harris, Maureen Linden, Karen Milchus, Harshall Mahajan, Nathan Moon
+Co-Investigators: Fran Harris, Maureen Linden, Karen Milchus, Harshal Mahajan, Nathan Moon

 The goal of the DRRP is to increase knowledge about, availability of and access to Universal Design (UD) accommodations to enable employees with disabilities to participate fully in the workplace, enjoy enhanced employment outcomes and have equal opportunities for advancement.